Michael McFadyen's Scuba Diving Web Site

 The twenty second day of February 1949 had been a typical late summer's day on the NSW South Coast.
 At about 3 o'clock a southerly buster had passed the Wollongong area and the sea conditions had dramatically changed for the worse.
 Since then the ship had battled the deteriorating seas, first in an attempt to reach Sydney and then in a battle to make the safety of Port Kembla.
 By 10.00 pm it was only four kilometres away from safety when suddenly the list on the ship worsened.
 Within minutes the ship had "turned turtle" and sank, taking four crew to their immediate death.

-So were the last minutes of the SS Bombo.
+So went the last minutes of the SS Bombo.

 SS BomboSS Bombo